Easy Ways To Grow Tamarind In Your Home Garden

 Tamarinds can be left on the tree for up to 6 months after maturity to reduce the moisture content to 20% or less.
 Fruits for rapid processing are frequently harvested by pulling the pod away from the stalk, which is still linked to the long, longitudinal fibres.

-Pests that attack the tamarind tree include scales, mealy bugs, aphids, and fruit borers.
-Root rot, sooty mould, and leaf spot are among the diseases that harm it.
+Scales, mealybugs, aphids, and fruit borers are pests that attack the tamarind tree.
+Root rot, sooty mould, and leaf spot are also diseases that harm it.

 Is There Any Risk Or Side Effect Of Using Tamarind?